 Nervous breakdowns are not reserved for adults.
-Substance abuse or no substance abuse, a teen or adolescent can reach a peak of what they are capable of handling in their life.
+Substance abuse or no substance abuse, a teen or adolescent can reach a peak of what they are capable of handling in their life and may need to access an adolescent mental health treatment for help.
 Substance abuse might develop as a nervous breakdown begins to build as a child tries to control, manage, and cope on their own.

 Changes in Mood